 Yes.
 PIP is the most certain way to assure payment of at least some of your medical bills.
 While a settlement pays your medical expenses at the conclusion of your case, you have no guarantee of how quickly a favorable settlement will come.
 Therefore, it may be that PIP payments can stave off calls from medical collectors while you work through the medical treatment required to get you better.

 Another good reason to purchase PIP is you never know if other drivers will carry adequate coverage.
 Unless you have PIP or uninsured motorist coverage , you have no other options for covering bills and lost income.

 Many people find PIP coverage worth it for the income and expense reimbursement alone.
 If you cannot maintain your home or work full time, PIP will make a difference in assuring your other bills remain paid on time.

 PIP is “no fault” insurance, which means that your rates will not go up by making a PIP claim.
 We routinely make PIP claims for our Clients, and virtually every client has been pleased with the results of making such a claim.

 While PIP claims may seem straightforward, when it is combined with a claim against the at fault driver’s insurance company, complexities can arise.
 In some circumstances, it can hurt your case against the negligent driver’s insurance company if you make a PIP claim to soon or at another inopportune time.
-The Cagle Law Firm includes Texas PIP claims among its services when it represents you in your personal injury accident claim.
-If you have a PIP claim that you think has been unfairly denied Contact our office today to schedule a free consultation and get started on resolving your accident expenses.
+CPM Injury Law, P.C. includes Texas PIP claims among its services when it represents you in your personal injury accident claim.
+If you have a PIP claim that you think has been unfairly denied CPM Injury Law, P.C. today to schedule a free consultation and get started on resolving your accident expenses.